ovgu-ailab/idl2021/ass2.md

 (i.e. extremely small or large), something is probably wrong.
 An overall impression of a gradient's size can be gained via `tf.norm(g)`; feel free to add scalar summaries of these values to TensorBoard.
-Something about names...
+You can pass a `name` to the variables when defining them and use this to give descriptive names to your summaries.
 - Some things to watch out for in the code: Are the activation functions sensible?
 What about the weight initializations?
 Do the inputs/data look "normal"?